thinkmnm/mnguyenmason/content/research/jmp/index.md

 publication: "Work in progress"
 publication_short: ""

-abstract: This paper moves towards causally estimating the role that stereotyping and systemic mis-prediction plays in perpetuating the health entrepeneur gender gap.
-First, I document a persistent gender disparity in US-based, funded, health founders and investing general partners between 2005 and 2024.
-I find women make up only 12.2% of all funded health founders and 18% of investing GPs on average.
-I, then, investigate the phenomena of gender homophily, where investors disspraportionately invest in founders that share their gender identity.
-Applying a disparities based, differences-in-differences framework I find that a change in the city gender composition of GPs from all men to all women predicts a doubling in the share of funded health founders who are women in first round investments.
-Further, using an adapted outcomes test I find that men were 50% more likely to IPO when investing in women than when investing in men.
-These results together are consistent with VCs relying on gender steretypes to inform investing deecisions under high informational asymmetries.
+abstract: Does gender bias distort venture capital allocation in health?
+This paper uses gender homophily—the propensity of general partners (GPs) to fund same-gender entrepreneurs—to isolate inefficient bias from rational selection.
+This paper does this in two steps.
+First, a differences-in-differences–style specification is used to exploit within-city, over-time shifts in the share of women GPs while holding pre-investment costs (geographic distance, specialization mismatch) constant.
+Second, a test of differences in IPO and M&A outcomes is used to verify whether gender-concordant investments systematically outperform non-concordant investments.
+If not, observed homophily reflects inefficient bias rather than productive synergies.
+Estimated effects are large: while controlling for pre-investment costs, moving a city’s GP mix from all men to all women increases the share of women-founded in first-round deals by 11.6 percentage points (≈95%).
+Not only do concordant investments not yield higher rates of IPO or M&A, but non-concordant investments are 50% more likely to IPO where both men and women GPs leave money on the table – evidence that homophily is driven by inefficient bias.
+Finally, the homophily effect is sensitive to changes in asymmetric information pointing to stereotyping under uncertainty rather than taste-based discrimination.
+This study novelly uses causal methods to show that gender homophily operates as a channel for inefficient gender bias in health VC, with implications for capital misallocation and innovation.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.